awklab/benchgab.awk/README.md

 ## Usage
 1. At the beginning of the script, define the **commands to benchmark**, the **number of warmup runs**, and the **number of test runs**.
-By default, it tests it tests gawk, nawk, and mawk by displaying the number of duplicate lines on a provisional sales.csv file.
+By default, it tests it tests `gawk`, `nawk`, and `mawk` by displaying the number of duplicate lines on a provisional sales.csv file.
 ```awk
 	command["gawk"] = "gawk -F, 'x[$0]++ { i++ } END { print i }' sales.csv"
 	command["mawk"] = "mawk -F, 'x[$0]++ { i++ } END { print i }' sales.csv"